jacknot/justin.duch.me/_posts/anarchism_for_the_curious.md

 But first, we gotta talk about definitions.
 I find this the biggest hurdle when discussing it with other people, where we say the same words, but we’re actually talking about different things.

 During legal studies, I was taught that anarchy meant “a state of lawlessness”.
-So when I learnt that people where “anarchists”, I assumed that they were people who wanted a world with no laws, which in my head, looked like the post apocalyptic wastelands of Fallout[^2].
+So when I learnt that people where “anarchists”, I assumed that they were people who wanted a world with no laws, which in my head, looked like the post apocalyptic wastelands of Fallout.(^2)

+(^2): I’ve already told you that literally half of my interests at that time was video games.
+They were pretty much all I thought about.

 So that was completely wrong.

 Wikipedia calls anarchism a “political movement that is highly skeptical towards authority and rejects all unjust forms of hierarchy.
-It calls for the abolition of the state which it holds to be undesirable, unnecessary and harmful.”[^3] This is already a fine definition, but I think it needs something to be added and can also be shortened.
+It calls for the abolition of the state which it holds to be undesirable, unnecessary and harmful.”[^1] This is already a fine definition, but I think it needs something to be added and can also be shortened.

 As far as I’m concerned, anarchism is a “stateless, **classless** society which rejects all forms of hierarchy”.
 The Wikipedia definition only mentions the state as a hierarchy, but you can have a hierarchy without a government (the state) in libertarianism, which is divided by classes.